Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 1. Fetch the video metadata using the `/youtubei/v1/player` endpoint, impersonating the `ANDROID` client.
 2. If the video is playable:
    1. Extract the stream descriptors from the response.
-   2. Identify the most optimal stream and download it.
+   2. Identify the most optimal stream and retrieve its URL.
 3. If the video is age-restricted:
    1. Retrieve a valid player version from `/iframe_api`.
    2. Download the player source code.